 Moreover, we will even highlight the concept of black box testing, its importance, and other important aspects of black box testing.

+This increases the complexity of their entire workflow.
 If the systems outside of the enterprise experience an error or malfunction, it can have an adverse impact on the functioning of the application with which they are linked.
 That’s where E2E or end-to-end testing comes into play.
 In a competitive market where there’s no shortage of applications for an enterprise, it’s necessary to perform E2E testing on applications to ensure a good user experience.

 Steps for End-to-End Testing